Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 In PROM, specific fusible links are blown to create permanent memory states.
 A blown fuse generally represents a bit value of 0, while an unblown fuse represents 1.
 In EPROM, data is stored by trapping electrons in floating-gate transistors.
 EEPROM and Flash memory allow for reprogramming by applying a voltage to remove trapped electrons.

 The CPU demands the data from the ROM via the address signal through the address line.
-There is a decoder to select the appropriate row and column the read the specific cell.
+There is a decoder to select the appropriate row and column to read the specific cell.

 Types of ROM